Mojo8898/scripts/README.md

 # scripts

-These are some of the scripts that I use regularly
+This repository contains a collection of scripts that I regularly use for network scanning, reconnaissance, and other offensive security-related tasks.
+These scripts are designed to automate various processes, making it easier to perform complex tasks with simple commands.

 ## Install